ttezel/writeme/readme.md

 By default, `writeme` will create a `readme.md` an a `readme.html` at the root of your directory, containing the generated documentation for the directory that you ran `writeme` in.
 It relies on your code being commented using [jsdoc](http://en.wikipedia.org/wiki/JSDoc) format. `writeme` grabs your jsdoc-formatted comments, and generates nice-looking documentation for you.

+To see examples of what `writeme`-generated documentation looks like, check out `api.md` at the root of this repo, or the examples inside the `examples` directory.

 You can overwrite the default writeme options by adding a `writeme-config.json` file at the root of the directory where you run the `writeme` command.

 The json inside `writeme-config.json` may specify any of these values: